-Please refer to section Quick Setup on DEEP System to get a functional version of OmpSs?-2 on DEEP.
-It is also recommended to run OmpSs?-2 on a cluster module (CM) node.
+Please refer to section Quick Setup on DEEP System to get a functional version of OmpSs-2 on DEEP.
+It is also recommended to run OmpSs-2 via an interactive session on a cluster module (CM) node.

 Building and running the examples